-When you purchase or use a product, you expect that it is safe to use for its intended purpose.
-If there are any dangers associated with the product, then you expect that they will be clearly stated so that you can make informed decisions and take necessary steps to mitigate any risks.
+When you purchase or use a product, your expectation is safe to use for its intended purpose.
+If there are any dangers associated with the product, they should be clearly stated so that you can make informed decisions and take necessary steps to mitigate any risks.
 This is a basic right, and product manufacturers have obligations toward you as a consumer.

 Abraham Watkins is one of the longest-serving law firms in the state of Texas, having represented personal injury victims for over seven decades.
 We are uniquely equipped to handle even the most complex product liability cases, including those involving children’s toys, asbestos, medical equipment, automobile parts, home improvement tools, and more.

 Speak to one of our product liability attorneys today at 713-535-9319.

 What is a Dangerous or Defective Product?